 Is it worth getting an eSIM for Pakistan?

-Yes, for most travelers an eSIM is the easiest and most practical way to stay connected in Pakistan.
+Yes, for most travellers an eSIM is the easiest and most practical way to stay connected in Pakistan.
 It saves you from Pakistan's strict local SIM registration process, avoids expensive roaming charges, and lets you arrive online without any paperwork.

 The convenience factor is huge in Pakistan specifically.
 Buying a physical SIM card from Jazz, Telenor, or Zong requires visiting a store with your passport, providing a copy of your visa, and completing biometric fingerprint verification.
 The process can take 30 minutes or more, and you'll need to understand enough Urdu or find an English-speaking staff member.
 For short trips or business visits, an eSIM skips all of this entirely.